 Cut hot water heating costs with an energy-efficient electric water heater.

-After heating and cooling, water heating is the biggest use of energy in your home.
+After heating and cooling, water heating is the biggest use of energy in most homes.
 From hot showers to dishwashing, a typical household spends an average of $500 per year on heating water!
-By installing a more energy-efficient electric water heater, you can cut that cost without cutting out daily showers.
+By installing a more energy-efficient electric water heater, you can save energy and money.

 Energy Saving Benefits

 - Reduce standby heat loss to save money on your electricity bill